How the Fender 5E3 Deluxe Amp Works

 The guitar signal next flows to tube V2A's pin 7 (grid).
 This stage acts as the second gain stage which boosts the guitar signal voltage.
 The audio signal leaves tube V2A via pin 6 (plate) and flows to another coupling cap that blocks DC.
 The signal then flows to V2B, the cathodyne phase inverter where the guitar signal is split into two streams for the two power tubes.
 The signal enters at V2B's grid and flows out its plate to a coupling cap and on to power tube V3's grid.
 This signal is inverted compared to the phase inverter input.
 The signal also flows out V2B's cathode to a coupling cap and on to power tube V4's grid.
 This signal is not inverted so the two signals flowing to the power tubes are 180 degrees out of phase--mirror images of one another--one is inverted and one isn't.
 Unlike the 5F6A Bassman's long tail pair phase inverter, the 5E3's cathodyne phase inverter does not amplify the guitar signal.
 It's gain factor is always slightly lower than 1.
 If you upgrade the 5E3 to run big 6L6 power tubes the cathodyne phase inverter won't be able to drive them to full distortion the way a long tail pair phase inverter can.

 After the phase inverter the guitar signal flows through another coupling cap to block high voltage then to the power tube grid stopper resistors.
 Like the preamp grid stopper resistors they help filter out noise above human hearing to prevent oscillation but they also perform another important function, they help control blocking distortion to keep the overdrive tone sweet even when pushed very hard.
 Like all grid leak resistors you can use the power tube grid leak resistors value to control the input signal voltage.
-A larger value grid leak will bleed less signal to ground and a smaller value will bleed more.
+A larger value grid leak will cause less signal attenuation and a smaller value will increase attenuation.
 Typical power tube grid leak values are 100k and 220k.

 The power tubes, V3 and V4, are sometimes referred to as the output tubes.
 While the preamp tubes have three electrodes: Cathode, control grid and plate (a tube with 3 electrodes is called a triode) the power tubes are pentodes with five electrodes: Cathode, control grid (g1), screen grid (g2), suppressor grid or beam forming plates (g3) and plate.
 The screen grid is held at a constant, high positive voltage to help pull free electrons from the cathode, through the control grid to the plate.
 The suppressor grid helps prevent electrons from bouncing off the plate.
 It is tied directly to the cathode.